Day 1 Los Mochis/El Fuerte

 Day 5 Creel/Chihuahua

-This afternoon depart on a guided city tour, enjoy the history of this amazing city and see such sights as Pancho Villa’s house, Quinta Gameros, the Federal Building with Hidalgo’s Dungeon and the main Cathedral.
+In the afternoon, embark on a guided city tour, uncovering the rich history of this vibrant city.
+Visit Pancho Villa’s house, Quinta Gameros, the Federal Building with Hidalgo’s Dungeon, and the majestic Cathedral, each a testament to Chihuahua’s storied past.

 Day 6 Chihuahua